Risks, Governance and Crisis Response

 Session Two | Government Policy and Approaches to Cyber Challenges

-- How is pressure on national governments to act forcefully on domestic security issues shaping the cyber policy landscape?
+- How is pressure on governments to act forcefully on domestic security issues shaping the cyber policy landscape?

 - Will moves towards ‘cyber sovereignty’ in some countries intensify?
 What consequences could increasingly protectionist policies towards data localization and encryption have for the future of the internet?